 3.2.
-RADIOACTIVE WASTE AND USED FUEL
+RADIOACTIVE WASTE AND SPENT FUEL

-One of the aims of Naturgy's Environmental Policy is to control and reduce as much as possible the production of waste at its facilities, including radioactive waste and used fuel.
+One of the aims of Naturgy's Environmental Policy is to control and reduce as much as possible the production of waste at its facilities, including radioactive waste and spent fuel.

-To do this, the company undertakes to ensure that its waste management processes include the latest advances provided by science and technology so as to minimise the generation of waste at source and improve its treatment and temporary or definitive storage.
+To this end, the company participates in forums as part of the ownership of the plants so that the waste management processes incorporate the latest advances in science and technology, in order to minimize the generation of waste at source and improve its treatment and temporary or permanent storage.

 The management of the radioactive waste generated, as well as dismantling, is the responsibility of ENRESA (the Spanish radioactive waste management agency).
-This situation is attributed to Article 38 B of the Spanish Nuclear Energy Act, Law 25/1964 of 29 April (in the wording given to this precept by Law 11/2009 of 26 October) under the heading 'Management of Radioactive Waste', which states the following: 'The management of radioactive waste, including used nuclear fuel, and the dismantling and shut down of nuclear facilities is an essential public service which is reserved for the State, in accordance with Article 128.2 of the Constitution of Spain.
+This situation is attributed to Article 38 B of the Spanish Nuclear Energy Act, Law 25/1964 of 29 April (in the wording given to this precept by Law 11/2009 of 26 October) under the heading 'Management of Radioactive Waste', which states the following: 'The management of radioactive waste, including spent nuclear fuel, and the dismantling and shut down of nuclear facilities is an essential public service which is reserved for the State, in accordance with Article 128.2 of the Constitution of Spain.
 Empresa Nacional de Residuos Activos, S.A.
-(ENRESA) is entrusted with this public service, in accordance with the General Radioactive Waste Plan approved by the Government.
+(ENRESA) is entrusted with this public service, in accordance with the General Radioactive Waste Plan approved by the

+Government.
 To this end, ENRESA is established as a resource and technical service of the Administration, performing the duties entrusted to the company by the Government.
 Likewise, the system for financing the costs of this management is also established.'

-- Operational Radioactive Waste and Used Fuel:
+- Operational Radioactive Waste and Spent Fuel:

-Radioactive waste from operations and used fuel at Spanish nuclear plants are managed in accordance with a set of general criteria set out in the Radioactive Waste General Plan, a document prepared by ENRESA.
+Radioactive waste from operations and spent fuel at Spanish nuclear plants are managed in accordance with a set of general criteria set out in the Radioactive Waste General Plan, a document prepared by ENRESA.